marioparaschiv/nitro-sniper/README.md

 <p align="center">
    A lightweight, fast and efficient discord nitro sniper, giveaway sniper & invite sniper. <br />
-   If you're forking this and enjoy my projects, consider leaving a star on the repo with the "Star" button in the top right :)
+   If you're forking this and enjoy my projects, consider leaving a star on the repo with the "Star" button in the top right :)<br><br>
+   :warning: It's not unlikely that you'll get a "Something's going on here" screen and need to verify with a mobile phone.
    <img src="https://media.wtf/11603354" />
 </p>